-- Cloud-to-cloud migration — This involves moving from one cloud to another, like from AWS to Azure.
+- Cloud-to-cloud migrations — This involves moving from one cloud to another, like from AWS to Azure.

-- Reverse cloud migration — This migration away from the cloud to an on-site data center is also called cloud repatriation, de-clouding, or unclouding.
+- Reverse cloud migrations — This migration away from the cloud to an on-site data center is also called cloud repatriation, de-clouding, or unclouding.

 Cloud migration tools and services